thdud7/VTC-traffic-generator/README.md

 Driving VTC sessions requires feeding media content (audio and visual) into the virtual devices.
 This media content must approximate what we'd see in the real world, and it we must have rights to use it in our testbed.

 #### Video sources
 Video content should represent people talking toward a camera.
 Preferably this content is roughly 720p or 1080p resolution, and the VTC application can re-scale as necessary.
-Audio is handled via a separate virtual device, so an audio track or dialogue is not necessary.
+Audio is handled via a separate virtual device, so an audio track or dialog is not necessary.
 Participant focus in VTC apps is typically done by applying a thresholding algorithm on the audio device, not video, so a constantly moving video feed does not pose a problem and realistic pauses are not necessary.

 Free source VTC videos: `/zfs/pharos/pcaps/vtc/source_videos/`

 #### Audio source generation
 Audio source generation is broken down into 2 phases: text generation and speech synthesis.
-These phases can be done _a priori_, storing audio files on disk for quick retrieval by the dialogue orchestration engine.
+These phases can be done _a priori_, storing audio files on disk for quick retrieval by the dialog orchestration engine.

 ##### Text Generation